Corey Postiglione

 Corey Postiglione (born 1942) is an American artist, art critic and educator.
 He is a member of the American Abstract Artists in New York, and known for precise, often minimalist work that "both spans and explores the collective passage from modernism to postmodernism" in contemporary art practice and theory.
 New Art Examiner co-founder Jane Allen, writing in 1976, described him as "an important influence on the development of contemporary Chicago abstraction."
-In 2008, Chicago Tribuneart critic Alan G. Artner wrote "Postiglione has created a strong, consistent body of work that developed in cycles, now edging closer to representation, now moving further away, but remaining rigorous in approach to form as well as seductive in markmaking and color."
+In 2008, Chicago Tribune art critic Alan G. Artner wrote "Postiglione has created a strong, consistent body of work that developed in cycles, now edging closer to representation, now moving further away, but remaining rigorous in approach to form as well as seductive in mark-making and color."

 Life

 Born into a working-class, Italian-American family on the north side of Chicago, Postiglione first developed an interest in art at Lane Tech High School.
 After serving in the U.S. Marine Corps and working a series of blue-collar jobs, he attended the University of Illinois at Chicago, graduating with a BFA in studio arts in 1971.
-He soon became active in a burgeoning art scene in Chicago, first exhibiting his work at Richard Gray Gallery, N.A.M.E., and Jan Cicero Gallery, and writing articles and reviews for the newly formed New Art Examiner.
-In 1990, he earned his MA in 20th Century Art History, Theory and Criticism from the School of the Art Institute of Chicago, studying under the postmodernist art critic Craig Owens, among others.
+He became active in a burgeoning art scene in Chicago, first exhibiting his work at Richard Gray Gallery, N.A.M.E., and Jan Cicero Gallery, and writing articles and reviews for the newly formed New Art Examiner.
+In 1990, he earned an MA in 20th-century art history, theory and criticism from the School of the Art Institute of Chicago, studying under the postmodernist art critic Craig Owens, among others.

-Postiglione has exhibited internationally, at numerous colleges and universities, and at venues such as The Art Institute of Chicago, Chicago Cultural Center, OK Harris Gallery, and the Hyde Park Art Center.
-He was honored with retrospective exhibitions at the Evanston Art Center in 2008 and the Koehnline Museum of Art, Des Plaines, Illinois in 2010.
-His artwork has been reviewed in publications including Artforum, New Art Examiner, the Chicago Tribune, and the Chicago Daily News, and is included in many private and public collections, including the Purdue University Galleries Permanent Collection and the Koehnline Museum of Art Permanent Collection.
+Postiglione has exhibited internationally,at colleges, universities, and venues such as The Art Institute of Chicago, Chicago Cultural Center, OK Harris Gallery and the Hyde Park Art Center.
+He received retrospective exhibitions at the Evanston Art Center in 2008 and Koehnline Museum of Art in 2010.
+His artwork has been reviewed in publications including Artforum, New Art Examiner, the Chicago Tribune, and Chicago Daily News, and is included in private and public collections, including the permanent collections of Purdue University Galleries and the Koehnline Museum of Art.

 Postiglione is a founding member of the Chicago Art Critics Association and has taught at several Chicago institutions, including Columbia College Chicago, where he was a member of the art department faculty for over 30 years.
 He lives and works in Chicago with his wife, artist Kathie Shaw.